nandansn/js-test-projects/contents/js-basics.md

 - Higher Order Function - accepts another function as an argument or returns another function as a result.

 - Call back function - passed to another function as an argument and executed inside the function.

+### Array Iterators

+- there are powerful array methods to iterate over array, no for loop required.
+- accept call back function as an argument, calls callback against each item in a array. reference item in the call back parameter.

+#### array iterators - forEach
+- does not return new array
+- pass the function to forEach method, always try to define the method outside, this way forEach call will look neat.

+#### array iterators - map

+- does return new array
+- does not change size of original array
+- uses values from original array when making new one
+- callback function should return

+#### array iterators - filter

+- does return new array.
+- size of new array depends on the filter condtion
+- values returned in the new array filtered based on the condition
+- callback function should return

+#### array iterator - find

+- returns object
+- returns first match, if no match undefined
+- great for getting unqiue value

+#### array iterator - reduce

+- iterates, callback function
+- reduce to a single value - number, array, object
+- 1 parameter ('acc') - total of all calculations
+- 2 parameter ('curr') - current iteration/value
+- return acc